 - Please provide 12 hours advance notice if you must cancel an appointment.

-- To cancel a tutoring session or academic skills consultation, call 828-227-2274 or log into TutorTrac and click the X next to the upcoming appointment on your main menu.
+- To cancel a tutoring session or academic skills consultation, call 828-227-2274 or log into GradesFirst, choose the appointment on the right hand side of the screen, and select "Cancel My Attendance."

-- If you are unable to keep a scheduled appointment and you do not cancel the appointment 12 hours in advance, your appointment will be labeled “missed.”
-After three “missed” appointments, you will not be allowed to schedule appointments for the remainder of that semester unless you visit the WaLC to speak with the Director.
+- If you are unable to keep a scheduled appointment and you do not cancel the appointment 12 hours in advance, it will be marked as a "No Show.”
+Students may not miss more than three appointments in a 30-day period.

 Any behavior that disrupts or obstructs the learning process will not be tolerated.
 Possible examples of disruptive behavior include but are not limited to: excessive complaints about the class or professor, repeated interruptions, and inappropriate use of computers or other electronic devices.